Analysis: What about the workers ... and their share of income?

 "This is an enormous upheaval in the distribution of income in the global economy, and it has happened in an almost continuous straight line over the entire period," Gavyn Davies, former chief economist of Goldman Sachs, wrote in a blog.

-"There are no signs that tell us that anything has changed," said Andrea Bassanini with the Organisation for Economic Cooperation and Development in Paris.
+"There are no signs that tell us that anything has changed," said Andrea Bassani with the Organization for Economic Cooperation and Development in Paris.

 These have led to unprecedented advances in innovation and production processes that boost productivity.
 Workers are also being replaced by machines, especially in routine jobs.